 No Symptoms what so ever

-Our final symptom is no symptoms what so ever, since more than 70% of individuals do not experience symptoms of STIs and STDs we recommend you have a sexual health screen anytime you have unprotected oral, anal or vaginal sex with a new partner and before you become intimate with a new partner.
+70% of individuals do not experience any symptoms, we therefore recommend you have a sexual health screen anytime you have unprotected oral, anal or vaginal sex with a new partner.

 When STIs are left untreated they can cause issues such as pelvic inflammatory disease which can cause a significant amount of pain and potentially lead to issues such as infertility even if you have no symptoms.